Ego

 In the library

-These diagrams represent progressive stages of ego-Self separation appearing in the course of psychological development.
+these diagrams represent progressive stages of ego-Self separation appearing in the course of psychological development.
 The shaded ego areas designate the residual ego-Self identity.
 The line connecting ego-center with Self-center represents the ego-Self axis—the vital connecting link between ego and Self that ensures the integrity of the ego.

 Edinger, Edward F., Ego and Archetype: Individuation and the Religious Function of the Psyche, 1972thesis